ShaanAu/personal-website/content/mentoring/_index.md

 <div class="mentoring-hero">
   <h2>Stuck at a plateau in your data engineering career?</h2>
-  <p>Most data engineers hit a wall — the grind from mid to senior, the leap into staff or lead, the shift from hands-on engineering into leadership.
-I've made every one of those jumps, growing from engineer to Senior Data Engineering Manager across Santander, Palantir, Penguin Random House, Made Tech, and now JustEat.
-I help data engineers figure out what's actually holding them back and build a plan to get to the next level.</p>
+  <p>Most data engineers hit a wall at some point: the grind from mid to senior, the leap into staff or lead, the shift from hands-on engineering into leadership.
+I've made every one of those jumps, growing from engineer to Senior Data Engineering Manager across Santander, Palantir, Penguin Random House, Made Tech & now JustEat.
+I help data engineers figure out what's actually holding them back & build a plan to get to the next level.</p>
 </div>

 <div class="pricing-grid">